Association For Meridian Energy Therapies The AMT

 Kim Bradley Caring for CarersEmotional Freedom Training

-Kim Bradley regularly presents on the subject of Emotional Health and as well as training the main programme of courses in EmoTrance, she leads a 2.5 hour mini workshop call Caring for Carers.
+Kim Bradley regularly presents on the subject of Emotional Health and as well as training the main programme of courses in EMO, she leads a 2.5 hour mini workshop call Caring for Carers.

 Please contact Kim for details.